-Abstract - One of the biggest challenges in modern-era media delivery systems is the fragmentation of the population of the receiving devices in terms of codec capabilities.
+One of the biggest challenges in modern-era streaming is the fragmentation of codec support across receiving devices.
 For example, modern Apple devices can decode and seamlessly switch between H.264/AVC and HEVC streams.
-Most new TVs or set-top boxes can also decode HEVC, but they cannot switch between HEVC and H.264/AVC streams in the same streaming session.
+Most new TVs and set-top boxes can also decode HEVC, but they cannot switch between HEVC and H.264/AVC streams.
 And there are still plenty of older devices/streaming clients that can only receive and decode H.264/AVC streams.
 With the arrival of next-generation codecs - such as AV1 and VVC, the fragmentation of codec support across devices becomes even more complex.
-This situation brings a question - how can we serve such a population of devices most efficiently by using codecs delivering the best performance in all cases yet producing the minimum possible number of streams and such that the overall cost of media delivery is minimal?
+This situation brings a question - how we can serve such a population of devices most efficiently by using codecs delivering the best performance in all cases yet producing the minimum possible number of streams and such that the overall cost of media delivery is minimal?
 In this paper, we explain how this problem can be formalized and solved at the stage of dynamic generation of encoding profiles for ABR streaming.
-The proposed solution effectively generalizes the per-title or context-aware encoding (CAE) class-of techniques, considering multiple sets of renditions generated using each codec and codec usage distributions by the population of the receiving devices.
-We also discuss additional system-level means (proper manifest generation, HLS and DASH quality annotations, device detection, and edge logic) needed to make the proposed solution practically deployable.
+The proposed solution is a generalization of context-aware encoding (CAE) class-of techniques, considering multiple sets of renditions generated using each codec and codec usage distributions by the population of the receiving devices.
+We also discuss several streaming system-level tools needed to make the proposed solution practically deployable.